-- (1) For performance beginning November 1, 2008 to ending October 31, 2009 - (2) Mr. Edwards is eligible to receive an annual discretionary cash-based incentive bonus as determined by our Compensation Committee.
-His Fiscal 2008 non-equity bonus was \$200,000 (48% of salary) and his fiscal 2007 non-equity bonus was \$144,000 (36% of salary). - (3) On December 24, 2008, we granted our named executive officers, 4,784, 2,286, 2,658 and 221 shares, respectively, of restricted shares of our Common Stock at a grant date fair value per share of \$125.10.
+- (1) For performance beginning November 1, 2008 to ending October 31, 2009. - (2) Mr. Edwards is eligible to receive an annual discretionary cash-based incentive bonus as determined by our Compensation Committee.
+His Fiscal 2008 non-equity bonus was \$200,000 (48% of salary) and his fiscal 2007 non-equity bonus was \$144,000 (36% of salary). - (3) On December 24, 2008, we granted our named executive officers, 4,784, 2,286, 2,658 and 221 shares, respectively, of restricted shares of our Common Stock at a grant date fair value per share of \$125.10 in respect fiscal 2008 performance.
+No other grants of stock awards were made during fiscal 2009.
 The number of shares included in the table for each executive officer has been adjusted to reflect the stock split approved by our stockholders on March 23, 2010.
 The restricted stock vests, ratably, one-third on the date of grant, one-third on the first anniversary of the date of grant and one-third on the second anniversary of the date of grant.
 Upon termination of employment of any named executive officer, any unvested shares of such terminated officer on the date of his termination revert to the company. - (4) All such shares, whether vested or unvested, are considered issued and outstanding on the date of grant, and our named executive officers have voting right with respect to, and receive any dividends on, such shares granted to them.
 Upon termination of employment, any dividends received by the terminated named executive officer on unvested shares are for the benefit of, and are to be repaid by such named executive officer, to the company.